Tuesday, 4 April 2017

 Today in rock history April 4th

-1915 – Muddy Waters (McKinley Morganfield) is born in Rolling Fork, Mississippi.
-1942 – Christopher Franke (Tangerine Dream) is born.
+1913 – Muddy Waters (McKinley Morganfield) is born in Rolling Fork, Mississippi.
 1948 – Berry Oakley (Allman Brothers Band) is born this day 1952 – Robert William Gary Moore, Thin Lizzy guitarist, is born.
 1962 – Craig Adams (The Cult) is born.
 1965 – John Lennon and Paul McCartney compose “Help!”, the title track to the Beatles’ second film.
 1966 – Michael Christopher “Mike” Starr, bassist for Alice in Chains, was born 1967 – Paul McCartney advises Beatles publicist and Monterey Pop Festival organizer Derek Taylor that they should book some guitarist called Jimi Hendrix.
 1970 – Janis Joplin plays a reunion concert in San Francisco with her old outfit Big Brother & the Holding Company.
 1974 – “Ladies and Gentlemen: The Rolling Stones” opens as the first film with a quadraphonic soundtrack.
 1981 -Styx’s Paradise Theater goes to No. 1.
 It would become their fourth album in a row to go triple-platinum, setting a new sales record.
 1987 – Fleetwood Mac’s Big Love hits UK chart.
 1994 – Kurt Cobain’s mother files a missing-persons report on her son.
-2000 – Mick Jagger returns to Dartford Grammar School in southeast England to open an arts center named in his honour.
+2000 – Mick Jagger returns to Dartford Grammar School in southeast England to open an arts centre named in his honour.
 2002 – Dave Mustaine announces he’s disbanding thrash godfathers Megadeth after developing a compressed radial nerve in his hand that prevents him from playing guitar.
 2003 – The mighty Meat Loaf announces his retirement from music following one last world tour.
 2003 – The Rolling Stones play their first ever gig in India, rocking Bangalore in the middle of a monsoon before a crowd of 30,000 fans.
 2003 – Tom Petty & the Heartbreakers debut a new song, “Black Leather Woman,” while guesting on The Tonight Show with Jay Leno.
 2003 – Skid Row singer Sebastian Bach is sacked from the touring production of Jesus Christ Superstar.
 2003 – Elton John calls off his concert with Billy Joel in St. Louis because he feels “unwell.”
 2004 – Alanis Morissette appears at the Canadian Juno awards in a nude bodysuit during a skit satirizing American attitudes towards censorship.
 2005 – On the welcome sign in Kurt Cobain’s hometown of Aberdeen Washington the township adds “Come As You Are.”
 2005 – The reunited Queen perform at Rome’s Palalottomatica, in spite of a request from city officials to postpone their concert out of respect for Pope John Paul II, who died earlier in the week.
 2008 – The Cult frontman Ian Astbury says his band won’t be hitting the road with Led Zeppeln if and when the legendary group should decide to spin a full-blown tour out of its recent one-off reunion show.
+2009 - The Rock and Roll Hall of Fame induction ceremony was held in Cleveland for the first time since 1997 at Public Hall.
+The inductees included Metallica, Jeff Beck & Run-DMC.